asaduli/ES6_Practice/README.md

 # JS_Practice
 This Repository is for learning JavaScript.
-Basically for practicing Frontend technology.
+Basically for practicing random JavaScript .
 It may contain exercise file, essential documents, notes, slides, important link etc.